binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Note:</b> Under Missouri law, endangering welfare of a child is if a person “knowingly encourages, aids or causes a child less than 17 years old to engage in any conduct [which tends to injure a child’s welfare].”
 (Here, Nations was found not guilty because she was not aware of the age of the dancer; in NY she also would have been found not guilty).</p>

-<p style="margin-left:10%; margin-right:10%;"><b>MPC Section 2.02 (7)</b> proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
+**MPC Section 2.02 (7)** proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
 The MPC definition of “knowingly” is similar to its definition of “recklessly” in that both require awareness.
-The Revised Statutes of Missouri have a narrower definition of “knowingly" than the MPC.</p>
+The Revised Statutes of Missouri have a narrower definition of “knowingly" than the MPC.

-<p style="margin-left:10%; margin-right:10%;">Under <b>NYPL</b>, knowledge requires awareness.
+Under **NYPL**, knowledge requires awareness.
 If the NY legislature wanted to make someone guilty of this crime but didn’t want to adopt the broad definition of “knowingly,” how might they write the definition of a crime without changing the definition of knowingly?
-They could use “recklessly.”</p>
+They could use “recklessly."

 <p style="margin-left:7%; margin-right:10%;"><b>State v.
 Miles (2017)</b> (Appellant said he did not know there were more than four grams of oxycodone in the package he picked up)</p>